Wind-WindKids/winding/samples/storycats/winding.md

 and completely marvelous.

 @image:
-Golden sound waves swirling through the air.
+Subtle faint golden sound notes and faint waves swirling through the air.
 No birds or butterflies remain.
-More cats are in the garden.
+A lot of cats are in the garden.
+The colors are starting to fade to muted grays and browns and greens.

 --
 aria_new_life: landscape-orientation